javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 }
 ```

-Now `range[Symbol.iterator]()` returns the `range` object itself, and it has the necessary `next()` method.
+Now `range[Symbol.iterator]()` returns the `range` object itself:  it has the necessary `next()` method and remembers the current iteration progress in `this.current`.
 Sometimes that's fine too.
 The downside is that now it's impossible to have two `for..of` loops running over the object simultaneously: they'll share the iteration state, because there's only one iterator -- the object itself.

 ```smart header="Infinite iterators"
 Infinite iterators are also doable.
 For instance, the `range` becomes infinite for `range.to = Infinity`.
 Or we can make an iterable object that generates an infinite sequence of pseudorandom numbers.
 Also can be useful.